 At this point, you might be thinking, “Wait, this is all very high level and academic, how is any of this going to help me hit my quarterly goals?”
 Well, you’re in luck.
 Science-based selling is a style of sales that merges all these advancements to directly boost sales performances in every part of the sales pipeline.

 That all sounds pretty mystical at first, but all that scientific selling is doing is applying an understanding of what’s already happening in most buyer’s minds and adapting their sales strategy accordingly.
 The human brain is set up to make purchases and decisions in a specific way.
-This method is just delving into what’s been happening since the beginning of humanity.
+This sales method is just delving into what’s been happening since the beginning of humanity.

 Returning to the idea that some people are just “naturally” good at sales, it’s often assumed that the person with the most social energy, the most aggressive extrovert, is going to close more sales than someone who’s comparably quieter and more introverted.